United States two-dollar bill: Large-sized notes

 In March 1862, the first $2 bill was issued as a Legal Tender Note (United States Note) with a portrait of Alexander Hamilton; the portrait of Hamilton used was a profile view, different from the familiar portrait in use on the small-sized $10 bill since 1928.

 By 1869, the $2 United States Note was redesigned with the now-familiar portrait of Thomas Jefferson to the left and a vignette of the United States Capitol in the center of the obverse.
 This note also featured green tinting on the top and left side of the obverse.
 Although this note is technically a United States Note, TREASURY NOTE appeared on it instead of UNITED STATES NOTE.
 The reverse was completely redesigned.
 This series was again revised in 1874; changes on the obverse included removing the green tinting, adding a red floral design around WASHINGTON D.C., and changing the term TREASURY NOTE to UNITED STATES NOTE.
 The 1874 design was also issued as Series of 1875 and 1878, and by 1880, the red floral design around WASHINGTON D.C. on the United States Note was removed and the serial numbers were changed to blue.
 This note with the red floral design was also issued as Series of 1917 but with red serial numbers by that time.

-National Bank Notes were issued in 1875 and feature a woman unfurling a flag and a large sideways '2' ("Lazy Duce") on the obverse.
-The reverse has the king of England smoking tobacco and an eagle with a shield.
+National Bank Notes were issued in 1875 and feature a woman unfurling a flag and a large sideways '2' ("Lazy Deuce") on the obverse.
+The reverse has Sir Walter Raleigh smoking tobacco and an eagle with a shield.
 In 1886, the first $2 silver certificate with a portrait of United States Civil War General Winfield Scott Hancock on the left of the obverse was issued.
 This design continued until 1891 when a new $2 Silver Certificate was issued with a portrait of U.S. Treasury Secretary William Windom in the center of the obverse.